tymyrddin/blue/source/docs/active/design/roadmaps.md

 * Hybrid Honeypot: A digital roach motel combining Sebek (attacker recording), Dionaea (malware collection), and Snort (traffic analysis)
 * ODAIDS-HPS: Uses "nearest neighbor" algorithms to spot anomalies - perfect for when you want your security system to work like a suspicious bouncer

-"Why suffer a DDoS attack when you can redirect it to a honeypot and watch the bots pointlessly hammer a decoy?"
+*Why suffer a DDoS attack when you can redirect it to a honeypot and watch the bots pointlessly hammer a decoy?*

 ## Honeytokens: The art of digital misdirection